 17. Sleep in.

-We remember when one of our friends stated that there was no rule that you had to eat dinner at 2 p.m.
+We remember when one of our friends said there was no rule that you had to eat dinner at 2 p.m.
 Each year, her entire family slept in and told guests that they would be eating Thanksgiving dinner at, well, dinner time.
-It completed revitalized the day for her and she started to love hosting Thanksgiving as opposed to it being so much stress and work.
+It completely revitalized the day for her, and she started to love hosting Thanksgiving as opposed to it being so much stress and work.
 Plus, your teenagers will thank you for those extra hours of sleep.

 18. Create a family calendar with fun photos you took over the year.

 When all the guests have left, sit down and look at some of your favorite photos from the year.
 Create a photo calendar using all your best pictures.
 Bonus, you can send a calendar to the grandparents too.
 Extra bonus, if you really want to give the Grands something special, check out this Skylight Digital Photo Frame.
 You can send all your favorite photos direct to the digital photo frame with a simple personalized email address so Nana doesn’t even need to do a thing.
 Trust me, they will LOVE it!